Li-Muyang/Li-Muyang.github.io/_pages/about.md

 News
 ======
+* __Sep 22rd, 2023__ Our paper, "InstanT: Semi-supervised Learning with Instance-dependent Thresholds" has been accepted by NeurIPS 2023!
+* __Aug 27th, 2023__ I will serve as a reviewer for ICLR 2024!
 * __Jun 1st, 2023__ I will serve as a PC member for CIKM 2023!
+* __Jun 1st, 2023__ I am named in the *Dean's List for Academic Excellence* by the faculty of Engineering!
 * __Jun 1st, 2023__ I am named in the *Top Final Year High Honour Roll* by the School of Computer Science!
 * __Apr 18th, 2023__ I will serve as a reviewer for NIPS 2023!
 * __Jan 27th, 2023__  Two papers got accepted by WWW 2023.
 Thanks to Prof. Zhao's guidance, and congrats to [Zijian](https://zhangzj2114.github.io/) and Jiahao!